IIITM-Jay/Data-Licenses/introduction.md

 # Data Licenses
 The primary influence behind ***Data Licensing*** is to make ensure that the data you are including in your project must satisfy the needs of *"Reusable"* , one of the principles and practices of [<ins>**FAIR** data management</ins>](https://the-turing-way.netlify.app/rdm/fairprinciples.html).

-**Data Licenses** are a sort of memorandum that settles the acceptance between the two porties of which one of them is the author/ producer and the next is the user.
+**Data Licenses** are a sort of memorandum that settles the acceptance between the two porties of which one of them is the author/ producer of the data and the next is the user of the same.

 [Creative Commons](https://creativecommons.org) provides a bunch of licenses for various categories which assist you with shareability and reusablity of your data by handing-out free licenses that lets you to have certain permissions in-hand for diverse utilities in different scenarios: